zephraph/notes/Projects/procedure.md

 Lazy execution wasn't actually a thing I planned in the beginning.
 Instead of a chaining api I had an array based api that I expressed in the beginning of these notes.
 I abandoned that approach for a chaining api because that api is just easier to type with [[TypeScript]].
 Given that steps can be async I couldn't chain together calls how I wanted _and_ execute them as they're called.
 Instead I built up this mechanism of queuing work to be invoked by an `exec` function later.
 This actually worked out surprisingly well.
 The benefit of this approach (beyond letting me do async stuff and keep the chaining api) is that now procedures could be defined, passed around, and called later.

 As an aside, I'm building this primarily for my own use to simplify CLI logic.
-I'd initially been inspired by [[Shawn (swyx)]]'s talk on [adaptive, intent-based cli state machines](https://www.youtube.com/watch?v=ZueoIYnHiaI) but I found when playing with [[xstate]] that that approach ultimately was incredibly verbose and complex. [[Finite state machine|Finite state machines]] are awesome, but there's some mental complexity layered on expression the state machine that increases the burden of understanding the core of what you're trying to accomplish.
+I'd initially been inspired by [[Shawn (swyx)]]'s talk on [adaptive, intent-based cli state machines](https://www.youtube.com/watch?v=ZueoIYnHiaI) but I found when playing with [[xstate]] that that approach ultimately was incredibly verbose and complex. [[Finite state machine|Finite state machines]] are awesome, but there's some mental complexity layered on the expression of the state machine that increases the burden of understanding the core of what you're trying to accomplish.
+The consc

 A feature I'm considering adding is the ability to place a marker in a procedure that can be conditionally returned to later.
 This, in a way, affords an [[Finite state machine|fsm]] like behavior without the conceptual complexity.